veksh/ovfconf/README.md

 # Mode of operation and configuration changes

-Script is intended to be run at system startup to re-configure freshly deployed image or clone (but could be run later manually or be used in test mode, see below).
+Script is intended to be run at system startup to re-configure freshly deployed image or clone (but could be run later manually or be tried in test mode, see below).
 After getting data from OVF environment it checks for hostname and IP address change.
 If changed, new IP address and host name are set in
 - interface configuration file